top of page

 My Name is John Toguville, and I am running for Re-Election for the Executive Council.

-I have been at NY City Center for Performing Arts for the Past 30 years, the last thirteen as Head Treasurer, which has allowed me to take part in many contract negotiations.
+I have been at NY City Center for Performing Arts for the Past 33 years, the last sixteen as Head Treasurer, which has allowed me to take part in many contract negotiations.

 We must show Management and Theater Owners every day that we have always been a vital part of this Industry and will continue to be and that we are willing and able to adjust to new ways of doing our work if given the chance to.